How do you know if social media should even be one of the marketing tools for your company?

 - Return on investment can be hard to measure – to be honest, most marketers are still scratching their heads on this one.
 Some offer up metrics they argue demonstrate the impact, which is then shot down in flames by others.
 We think the jury is still out.

-- Be prepared for negativity – it doesn’t always happen, and for small businesses it is quite rare, but you may be called out on social media if there has been a problem, so have a process in place for how to handle it.
+- Be prepared for negativity – it doesn’t always happen, but you may be called out on social media if there has been a problem, so have a process in place for how to handle it.
 The best way is to get it off line as quickly as possible, whilst remaining apologetic, friendly and professional.

 In the interests of balance and fairness, we’ve shared some things to be aware of, but why are we saying you should consider social media?